2025 Pacific hurricane season: Hurricane Barbara

 On June 4, a trough of low pressure formed off the coast of southern Mexico.
 Two days later, showers and thunderstorms associated with the low gradually increased near the Gulf of Tehuantepec.
 By the morning of June 8, a closed and well-defined low-level circulation had developed within the disturbance, marking the formation of Tropical Storm Barbara.
-Barbara steadily strengthened into the next day, and by 14:00 UTC on June 9, had become a minimal Category 1 hurricane, while located about 155 mi southwest of Manzanillo, Colima.
+Barbara steadily strengthened into the next day, and by 14:00 UTC on June 9, had become a minimal Category 1 hurricane, with maximum sustained winds of 65 kn while located about 155 mi southwest of Manzanillo, Colima.
 Later that same day, however, the system weakened, and fell below hurricane strength.
 Then, on June 10, as Barbara moved through cooler waters and into a less favorable atmospheric environment, its deep convection diminished considerably, and by late that same day, it had degenerated to a remnant low.
+The remnant low then dissipated two days later.

+Periods of heavy rain were reported in Nayarit, Jalisco, Colima, and Michoacán.
+In Acapulco, minor flooding, fallen trees, power outages, wall collapses, and landslides were reported.
+Heavy rains damaged a drainpipe, causing wastewater to flood several streets.

 Tropical Storm Cosme

 On June 6, a broad area of low pressure formed along the western side of an elongated trough south of Mexico.
 Showers and thunderstorms associated with the low became considerably better organized early on June 8, resulting in the formation of Tropical Depression Three-E. Moving slowly northwestward, the system soon strengthened into Tropical Storm Cosme.
 Cosme continued to intensify, and by the afternoon of June 9, was nearing hurricane strength, with sustained winds of 60 kn.
 Additional strengthening was stifled, however, and Cosme began weakening the following morning, due to the effects of moderate northeasterly wind shear and the presence of Barbara to the northeast.
 Ultimately, all deep convection ceased, and the storm degenerated to a remnant low early on June 11.
+The remnant low then dissipated early the next day.

 Tropical Storm Dalila

 On June 10, a broad area of low pressure located several hundred miles south of the Gulf of Tehuantepec began to show signs of organization.
 Showers and thunderstorms associated with the low increased the following day, though its low-level circulation remained broad and elongated.
 Due to the increasing likelihood of the system developing into a tropical storm, and its proximity to coastal Mexico, the NHC designated it Potential Tropical Cyclone FourE at 21:00 UTC on June 12.
 The system gradually became better organized, developing into Tropical Depression FourE, then soon strengthening into Tropical Storm Dalila at 18:00 UTC on June 13, about 195 mi south of Zihuatanejo, Guerrero.
 The storm continued to gain strength the following day near the coast of southwestern Mexico, its sustained winds reaching 55 kn that afternoon.
 However, on the morning of June 15, Dalila began weakening, and it became a remnant low late that day.
+The remnant low dissipated two days later.